mozilla/fx-private-relay-add-on/README.md

 1. Cut Release: Create a new release on GitHub (new tag) with new version number.
 2. Open ADDONOPS ticket: Create a new Jira ticket for the ADDONOPS team using their form, filling out all the particulars.
-3. QA Greelight: Link to QA comment or have QA comment directly on the ticket with greenlight.
+3. QA Greenlight: Link to QA comment or have QA comment directly on the ticket with greenlight.
 4. Approval: If approval is given, you will be asked to submit to AMO.
 5. Submit to AMO: Submit the add-on to AMO. <br> **WARNING:** make sure to choose the right options.